+- 1. Related activities:

+- a.
+Review all related materials concerning revisions in California Education Code.

-- 3. Person(s) responsible for implementation: - a.
+- Person(s) responsible for implementation:

+a.
 Principal or designee.

-4. Timeline for implementation:
+- 3. Timeline for implementation:

 - a.
-By June 2017, all related materials concerning revisions in California Education Code will be gathered. - By June 2017, a committee will be formed to review the District's current Policies and make Education Code alignment recommendations.
+By June 2018, all related materials concerning revisions in California Education Code will be gathered.

+- b.
+By June 2018, a committee will be formed to review the District's current Policies and make Education Code alignment recommendations.